SketchResponse/sketchresponse/docs/probconfig_plugins.md

   * `'xoffset': <int>` - the pixel offset in the x direction.
   * `'yoffset': <int>` - the pixel offset in the y direction.
   * `'align': <string>` - a string defining the position of the tag from which the offsets are applied.
 May be 'start'|'middle'|'end'.
+* `'readonly': <True|False>` - if True marks the plugin as readonly and not available in the toolbar and any data in the initialstate from this plugin is drawn to the canvas in a non-editable form.

 E.g.